-For those of you who are looking to get started, remember to sign up for our upcoming webinar, “Workplace equity, diversity, and inclusion.
-Where do I start?” on July 6th at 1 PM EDT.
-Our webinar will be hosted by Andrea Bartlett, Director of HR at Humi, and our panelist includes Darius Sookram, President of Entelechy Consulting, and Sneha Deokie, People & Culture Specialist at Humi.
+For those of you who are looking to get started, check out the recording of our webinar, “Workplace equity, diversity, and inclusion.
+Where do I start?”
+Our webinar was hosted by Andrea Bartlett, Director of HR at Humi, and our panelist included Darius Sookram, President of Entelechy Consulting, and Sneha Deokie, People & Culture Specialist at Humi.

 To learn more about why an EDI strategy is good for you and good for business, watch our recent webinar, Workplace equity, diversity, and inclusion.
 Where do I get started?

 - Interested in creating your EDI strategy but don't know where to begin?
 Check out workplace equity, diversity, and inclusion (EDI) are important to my company.
 Where do I start?

 - To learn how you can keep EDI a top priority in your workplace, read four ways to create and maintain an inclusive workplace